chrimyn234/chrimyn234/README.md

 <h1 align="center">Hi 👋, I'm Christopher Owen Prawira</h1>
-<h3 align="center">A passionate software developer with a huge interest in discovering and learning about new emerging technologies</h3>
+<h3 align="center">A passionate full stack web developer with a huge interest in discovering and learning about new emerging technologies</h3>

-- 🌱 I’m currently learning **front-end development in React**

-- 👨‍💻 My major projects are available at [https://chrimyn234.github.io/cleanfolio/](https://chrimyn234.github.io/cleanfolio/)

 - 📫 How to reach me **christopherowenprawira@gmail.com**